btlindert/surveygizmo/README.md

 # Requirements
 Install `ProjectTemplate` and any of the libraries specified in the `config/global.dcf`.

-Create a `.env` file with the api (API=somekey) and secret (SECRET=somesecret) keys of your SG account and questionnaire names and IDs (ISI=1234567890).
+Create a `.env` file with environment variables of the api (API=somekey) and secret (SECRET=somesecret) keys of your SG account and questionnaire names and IDs (ISI=1234567890).
 Specify the path to the `.env` file in `lib/globals.R`.
 Don't push the file to this repo.

 # Getting started
+Open R-Studio.
 To load this project, you'll first need to `setwd()` into the directory where this README file is located.
-Then you need to run the following two lines of R code:
+Then you need to run two lines of R code:

 ```
+setwd('path/to/where/this/readme/is/located/')
 library('ProjectTemplate')
 load.project()
 ```

-After you enter the second line of code, you'll see a series of automated messages as ProjectTemplate goes about doing its work.
+After you enter the third line of code, you'll see a series of automated messages as `ProjectTemplate` goes about doing its work.
 This work involves:
 * Reading in the global configuration file contained in `config`.
 * Loading any R packages you listed in the configuration file.
 * Reading in any datasets stored in `data` or `cache`.